 Monday to Sunday.

-Tablao Cordobés can accommodate wheelchair users.
+Tablao Cordobés can accommodate standard wheelchairs, however, power wheelchairs are not accepted due to dimensions and weight.
 Blind persons are also permitted to bring their guide dog to the show.

 Latitude: 41° 22' 44.985

 We have provided a booking link below to make your reservations.
 Once you have made your booking print out your booking voucher.
 Ensure to bring this voucher along with you on the night with some form of ID e.g your passport or driving license etc.